electronicarts/ea-async/README.md

 #### Option 2 - JVM parameter

-Start your application with an extra JVM parameter: `-javaagent:orbit-async-VERSION.jar`
+Start your application with an extra JVM parameter: `-javaagent:ea-async-VERSION.jar`
 ```
- java -javaagent:orbit-async-VERSION.jar -cp your_claspath YourMainClass args...
+ java -javaagent:ea-async-VERSION.jar -cp your_claspath YourMainClass args...
 ```

 #### Option 3 - Compile time instrumentation, with Maven

-Use the [orbit-async-maven-plugin](maven-plugin).
+Use the [ea-async-maven-plugin](maven-plugin).
 It will instrument your classes in compile time and remove all references to `await`.

 This is the best option for libraries.